 Healthy Cougars serve as student health resource.
-They act as mentors, leaders, helpers and educators on campus.
+They act as leaders, helpers and educators on campus.

-Healthy Cougars network with other student organizations/clubs, with other peers, and other peer educators nationally and locally.
-PEAS have lots of FUN while knowing that they are making a difference.
+Healthy Cougars collaborate with student organizations/clubs, student leaders, departments and peer educators nationally and locally.
+They have lots of FUN while knowing that they are making a difference.

 Contact: Cathy Nguyen, advisor

 333 S. Twin Oaks Valley Rd